 Student Information and Lifecycle Management

 Before anything else, test the SIS directly: can you pull a complete academic history for any student in under 10 seconds?
 Can you filter simultaneously by cohort, program, enrollment status, and attendance rate?
-If the answer is "you'd need to ask IT to run a query," that tells you something important about the platform's architecture.
+If the answer is "you'd need to ask IT to run a query," that tells you something about the architecture.

 Assessment Management for Higher Education